 The fee for a permit for lead hazard abatement work shall be $176.
-The fee for lead abatement clearance certificate shall be $35.
+The fee for a lead abatement clearance certificate shall be $35.

 For cross-connections and backflow preventers that are subject to testing, requiring reinspection annually, the fee shall be $58 for each device when they are tested.

 Annual permit requirements are as follows:

 The fee to be charged for an annual construction permit shall be charged annually.
 This fee shall be a flat fee based upon the number of maintenance workers who are employed by the facility and who are primarily engaged in work that is governed by a subcode.
 Managers, engineers and clericals shall not be considered maintenance workers for the purpose of establishing the annual construction permit fee.
 Annual permits may be issued for building/fire protection, electrical and plumbing.

 Fees for annul permits shall be as follows:

 One to 25 workers (including foremen), $933 per worker; each additional worker over 25, $329 per worker.

 Prior to the issuance of the annual permit, a training registration fee of $196 per subcode and a list of not more than three individuals to be trained per subcode shall be submitted by the applicant to the Department of Community Affairs, Bureau of Code Services, Education Unit, along with a copy of the construction permit (Form F170).
 Checks shall be made payable to "Treasurer, State of New Jersey."
 The Department shall register these individuals and notify them of the courses being offered.

-The fee for plan review for elevator devices in structures in Use Groups other than R-3, R-5 and devices in R-2s exempted by Subsection A(6) above shall be $328 for each device.
+The fee for plan review for elevator devices in structures in Use Groups other than R-3 and R-4 and devices in R-2s exempted by Subsection A(6) above shall be $328 for each device.